 - Follow up with leads

 Most agents try to keep a keen eye on their finances themselves.
-While it’s a good intention, it can also be time-consuming to note every expense and profit.
+While it’s a good intention, noting every expense and profit can also be time-consuming.
 It makes sense to leave your bookkeeping to a virtual assistant for a little price.

 Moreover, having someone dedicated to that task can also help you prevent paying for subscriptions you don’t need just because you forgot to cancel.
-So while you may think hiring a bookkeeper is an unnecessary cost, you’d actually be saving money.
+So while you may think hiring a bookkeeper is unnecessary, you’d be saving money.

 7- Keeping up with real estate industry market trends

 What’s the best selling day in your city?
 What about rental pricing?
-Indeed such information would readily be at the back of your head, but there may be some new details and trends that have eluded you.
+Indeed such information would readily be at the back of your head, but some new details and trends may have eluded you.

-Regardless of your virtual assistant’s specialization, it makes sense to ask them to research current market trends in your service area from time to time.
+Regardless of your virtual assistant’s specialization, it makes sense to ask them to research current market trends in your service area occasionally.
 It’s always helpful to have such information at your fingertips if clients ask.

 8- Preparing marketing materials